 Make hiring and onboarding talents easier.

 As the "new normal" begins, businesses may need to find new employees.
 Whether as a full-time employee or freelancer, hiring a remote employee is different from hiring traditionally.
 For one, interviews with candidates have to be virtual.
-This could be easily executed via an online interview tool like Zoom or Skype.
+This could be easily executed via an online interview tool like Zoom or some of the alternatives to Zoom.
 Combined with the right questions, it will allow you to efficiently assess candidates' skills while offering them a comfortable interview experience.
 It will also ease the scheduling trouble and enhance collaboration between the hiring team, making it easier to select a candidate that fits your company's culture.

 After hiring a remote employee, the first days of their journey with your organization are crucial to their long-term success.
 Employers will have to bring them to speed with the organizational work without in-person onboarding or training.